max33nau/world-piece/README.md

 - Turn-based
 - Client-side only.
 Human players take turns using the browser UI on one laptop.
 - &quot;1-D&quot; game: All action takes place on a line between robots, who can't move.
 No aiming is required.
 - One attack method: missle, costs energy and mass to build.
 Can build up to one per round, and fire at most one per round.
+Only one type of missle can be built (same damage capability).
 - One defense method: shield, costs mass + small/medium amount of energy to build.
 Can build at most one per round.
+Only one type of shield can be built (same mass / defense capability).
-- If missle hits robot, robot loses mass and energy.
+- If missle hits robot, robot loses mass &amp; energy.
 - If missle hits shield, shield loses mass.

 ### [Version 0.2]